RACE RULES FOR 2026 WHW RACE

 Support crew:

-The Support Crew must check in with their runner at registration, and must meet their runner at the following checkpoints:
+The Support Crew must check in with the runner at registration, and must meet the runner at the following checkpoints:

 Auchtertyre Farm